Frosch (brand)

 Frosch is a trademark for cleaning and care agents made by the Mainz-based company Werner & Mertz GmbH.
-Introduced in 1986, the brand family comprises over 80 products, including multi-purpose cleaning agents, scouring agents, glass cleaners, special cleaners, toilet cleaners, dish-washing liquid and laundry detergents.
+Introduced in 1986, the brand family comprises over 80 products, including multi-purpose cleaning agents, scouring agents, glass cleaners, special cleaners, toilet cleaners, dishwashing liquid and laundry detergents.
 Hand soaps, shower gel and air fresheners are new additions to the portfolio.
 By launching Frosch, the company complemented its current product portfolio (including Erdal) by adding a brand with a clear focus on ecological aspects in addition to efficiency.
 The brand is the company's largest source of revenue.
 Werner & Mertz also engages in sustainability drives under its own name.
 Surveys by Reader's Digest indicate that Frosch is – from a consumer perspective – among the most trustworthy brands.
 Werner & Mertz generated revenues of €455 million in 2019 and is forecast to reach €525 million in 2020.

 History

 Werner & Mertz registered the "Frosch neutral soap cleaner" in April 1986 as the first phosphate-free household cleaning agent.
 Frosch products advanced from a market niche to become German market leaders for household cleaners in the 1990s, but surrendered this position in 1999 after competitors started to use environmental messaging in their advertising, while Frosch discontinued its own advertising for six years.
 The company regained market primacy in 2000 and 2001 after investing €6.1 million in an advertising campaign.
 In 2001, Frosch held a market share of 19.5 percent for household cleaners, ahead of its competitor products Der General (18.7 percent) and Mr. Clean (18.4 percent).
 The green Frosch accounted for around 80 percent of all revenues generated by Werner & Mertz GmbH in 2006.
 In total, Werner & Mertz reported revenues of €455 million in 2019.